WHO WE ARE

 As we move through this 21st century, the greatest need across our nation is the building of community.
 Community speaks of an inclusive society where every person has access to the resources, education and privileges that sustain life.
 Community speaks of every person having the opportunity to experience what it means to be truly human.
 Black CDC has created many collaborative partnerships with faith based groups, city and county government, the Federal Department of Labor, and a host of agencies in our determination to increase the quality of life for our communities.

-Black Community Development Corporation's mission is: "To foster social and economic empowerment in underserved communities.”
+Black Community Development Corporation's mission is: "To creatively change spaces towards establishing a self sustaining community.”
 As servant leaders we willfully sacrifice our time and exhaust our intellect to improve the situation of others.
 We serve persons residing in the Metro Louisville Area.